weiliansong/A-Scan2BIM/README.md

 We are also grateful to the [CV4AEC CVPR workshop](https://cv4aec.github.io/) for providing the point clouds.

 And finally, much of the plugin code was borrowed from Jeremy Tammik's sample add-in [WinTooltip](https://github.com/jeremytammik/WinTooltip).
-Hats off to Jeremy for all the wonderful tutorials he has written over the years :tophat:.
+Hats off :tophat: to Jeremy for all the wonderful tutorials he has written over the years.